Skip to content

 4. If your account also shows a User Not Found on Instagram error, the attacker may have deleted or deactivated it.
 Account deletion has a 30-day grace period, per Instagram’s account deletion documentation, so submit the recovery form within that window.

-5. In our testing, video selfie verification took a day or two to receive a response.
+5. Video selfie verification typically takes a day or two to receive a response.
 Meta’s wait times stretch longer when high-profile breach campaigns are active.

 If selfie recovery fails repeatedly, file a report with the FTC’s IdentityTheft.gov tool and link the report number when you reply to Meta’s recovery email.
 The report often unblocks accounts that are stuck in review.
 For broader Instagram messaging issues during recovery, our guide on the “We Restrict Certain Activity” notice explains why Meta sometimes throws extra friction at recovered accounts.